Mabior-Graham/laravel-hmvc/README.md

-**the modules are in "Modules Folder" as an independent apps, inside the parent app,** **i then linked each module to a parent app's navbar.**
+**the modules are in "Modules Folder" as an independent MVC apps, inside the parent app,** **i then linked each module to a parent app's navbar.**
 **all the modules are accessible from the parent app.**